 There are lots of fun activities you can engage in; they include; off-road driving walks along beaches, sports fishing, desert tours, tours along the surrounding mountains, etc.

 Because of the incredible dunes inland, ATVs, dune buggies, and Dirt bikes are regularly seen in town.
 Several vendors also rent out ATVs by the hour.

-Getting to San Felipe is easy.
+Getting to there is easy.
 Just make your way to El Centro via I-8 and head south to Mexicali.
 Returning is also hassle-free with two main crossings in Mexicali.
 The East Gate (Garita II) is typically far less busy.
 Leave on Monday instead of Sunday and sail back across the border like a boss.

 The only other thing you need is your passport and your Mexican Insurance from MexicanInsuranceStore.com.